[Toy Review] Lovense Lush 4

 The vibrations themselves are lacklustre.
 They are weak and buzzy, as though they were clearly added as an afterthought.
 This toy is pitched at the “luxury” end of the market, and there’s really no excuse for shitty motors and buzzy vibrations at this price point.

-To give credit where credit is due, the Womanizer OG’s curved shape is excellent.
+To give credit where credit is due, as I try to do in all my reviews, the Womanizer OG’s curved shape is excellent.
 Its flexible shaft also makes it easy to position comfortably.
 But “it makes an okay G-spot dildo” is not the best thing I expect to be able to say about a £180 toy!

 This one’s a miss from me.
 The suction sensation on my G-spot was utterly unenjoyable, and it didn’t fare any better as a clitoral suction toy.
 Without the suction, it’s just a basic G-spot vibrator (that costs £180!).
 And it’s a kinda meh, buzzy one at that.